maurya777/react-training/docs/javascript/desctucturing.md

-# Destructuring, rest and spread functionality are againg the kind of feature which make the code consice.
+# Destructuring, rest and spread functionality are again the kind of feature which make the code concise

-- Desctructuring allows you to pick selcted data
+- Destructuring allows you to pick selected data
 - Rest allows you to store any number of properties in a single variable
 - Spread is the reverse of the Rest
 - It works with both Object and Arrays with little difference in syntax